lsst-ts/ts_mtmount/doc/index.rst

 A CSC that controls the Simonyi Survey Telescope main axes and related components.

 It communicates with a low level controller written by Tekniker.
-For more information see `lsst.ts.MTMount-tekniker_info`_.
+For more information see :ref:`lsst.ts.MTMount-tekniker_info`.

 .. .. _lsst.ts.MTMount-using: